by Norman Gimbel and Charles Fox

 +++++++++++++

 We arrived at our homeroom on the first day, with our seats assigned with name markers.
-Little cut-outs of Clifford the Big Red Dog were taped to the backs of our seats.
-Miss Campbell also gave us the standard "grade school teacher" list: one box of Kleenex, one dozen No. 2 pencils, two booklets of third-grade ruled paper, with the alternating blue and red lines on non-bleached news print, a box of 64 Crayola Crayons with every color then imaginable: from blue-green to green-blue to burnt sienna.
+Large name tags with bold print were securely taped on the corners of our desks.
+Miss Frederick also gave us the standard "grade school teacher" list: one box of Kleenex, one dozen No. 2 pencils, two booklets of third-grade ruled paper, with the alternating blue and red lines on non-bleached news print, a box of 64 Crayola Crayons with every color then imaginable: from blue-green to green-blue to burnt sienna.

 We stood in line for ten or fifteen minutes every morning, but it felt like an hour, as we huddled together in line, making sure not to cross the thick yellow line that told us how close we could get to school before it actually opened.

-Christmas 1977 came, and we received our Gi Joes with the kung-fu grip, green machines, new BMX bikes, new clothes for our Barbie dolls and, of course, warmer winter coats.
+Christmas 1977 came, and we received our GI Joes with the kung-fu grip, new Green Machines or BMX bikes, while the girls probably got new clothes for their Barbie dolls or Easy-Bake Ovens.
+Of course, most of us also got newer and warmer winter coats.

 January came and Winter reared its ugly head, inch after inch of snow piled in front of our houses.
-We made snowmen and snow castles and had snowball fights.
-A patch of ice ran across one part of the playground and, of course, the children found it.
-Mrs. Derr had to stand on top of the ice patch to stop us from sliding across and possibly breaking our necks.
+We made snowmen and snow castles and had epic snowball fights.
+At Mills Elementary, a patch of ice ran across one part of the playground and, of course, the children found it.
+Some of us would get running starts and slip quickly along the ice sheet.
+Finally, Mrs. Derr decided to stand on top of the ice patch to stop us from possibly falling and breaking our necks.

 About half-way through January, we'd already run out of "free" snow days.
 Local school boards were looking at coming up with a solution or making the school year extend deep into June.
 For approximately two weeks, the temperature didn't even break over freezing.
 Then, on January 23rd, it all got worse.